-Charles sat at his desk, staring at the blank screen.
+Charles sat at his desk and stared at the blank screen.
 Nobody said a word.
-There was a slight hissing of static.
-He swallowed hard, and there was an audible click in throat.
+There was a slight hiss of static.
+He swallowed hard, an audible click in his throat.
 His mouth was dry.
-His heart was thudding intensely in his chest.
-Charles felt as if someone had fastened a belt around his torso and was gradually pulling it tighter and tighter.
+His heart thudded in his chest.
+Charles felt as if someone had fastened a belt around his torso and pulled it tighter and tighter.

 After what seemed like an eternity, Stan broke the silence.